 Wireless antennas and cables

 To remove the wireless antennas and cables, use these procedures.
-The cables route from the WLAN module on the bottom of the system board to the antennas mounted on the top of the computer.
+The cables route from the WLAN module to the antennas mounted on the front of the computer.

 Before removing the wireless antennas and cables, follow these steps: